-Motorcycles vary in size, but regardless of how big they are, they’re easily overlooked, especially on roads that are highly congested.
-If you’re at a stop sign or are taking a turn into a parking lot or driveway, take an extra moment to look before pulling out or in.
+Motorcycles vary in size, but regardless of how big they are, they’re easily overlooked – especially on roads that are highly congested.
+And, like we mentioned, if you’re at a stop sign or are taking a turn into a parking lot or driveway, take an extra moment to look before pulling out or in.

 Allow plenty of space